kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 Otherwise, we've got some neat ideas for what you can do next.
 If you need a hand with any of the below, feel free to let us know in our [Github Discussions](https://github.com/kurtosis-tech/kurtosis/discussions/new/choose) where we and members of our community can help!
 * Deploy your node in a Kubernetes cluster for collaborative work and scale it out to multiple nodes!
 Check out our docs for how to do so [here](https://docs.kurtosis.com/k8s/).
-* Simulate MEV workflows using by importing the [MEV Package](https://github.com/kurtosis-tech/mev-package), which contains the Flashbots suite of products, including the MEV-Boost, MEV-Flood, and MEV-relay, alongside any dependencies (postgres & redis).
+* Simulate MEV workflows by importing the [MEV Package](https://github.com/kurtosis-tech/mev-package) into your testnet definition.
+The MEV package deploys and configures the Flashbots suite of products to your local Ethereum testnet and includes: MEV-Boost, MEV-Flood, and MEV-relay, and any required dependencies (postgres & redis).
 Here's a full example of this set up [here](https://github.com/kurtosis-tech/geth-lighthouse-mev-package).
 * Connect other infrastructure (oracles, relayers, etc) to the network by adding more to your `main.star` file!
 Remember, this is an environment definition and you can import any pre-existing packages that you may find useful.
 Here are a [few examples](https://github.com/kurtosis-tech/awesome-kurtosis/tree/main)
 * Deploy your dApp onto the local network!
 Hardhat can be used to do so by using the given RPC URL & the `network_id` defined in the `network_params.json` you wrote at the beginning.
 In your case, the `network_id` should be: `3151908`.
 A more thorough example of this workflow can also be found [here](./how-to-local-eth-testnet.md).